awsdocs/aws-iot-docs/developerguide/certificate-policy-examples.md

 }
 ```

-For devices not registered in registry, the following policy grants permission to connect to with client IDs `client1`, `client2`, and `client3` and to publish to a topic whose name is prefixed with `admin/` when the certificate used to authenticate the device has its `Subject.CommonName.2` field set to `Administrator`:
+For devices not registered in AWS IoT Core registry, the following policy grants permission to connect to AWS IoT Core with client IDs `client1`, `client2`, and `client3` and to publish to a topic whose name is prefixed with `admin/` when the certificate used to authenticate the device has its `Subject.CommonName.2` field set to `Administrator`:

 ```
 {